timvideos/getting-started/Ideas-Page.md

 > including ChipScope, EDK, and the free WebPack, so designs can be completed with no extra
 > costs.

-If you can show that you are committed to developing hardware (such as being accepted into a program like Google Summer of Code). **You can apply for a grant to have a board provided to you for development.**
+If you can show that you are committed to developing hardware (such as being accepted into a program like Google Summer of Code), **you can apply for a grant to have a board provided to you for development.**

 ## Project Links